haghard/docker-compose-akka-cluster/README.md

 Sharding + Replication

 RingMaster is managed by cluster singleton.
 It holds a hash ring and redirects all incoming requests to a particular shard region.
 Each cluster node starts knowing its shard name.
-In other words, it start a sharding region on a node with corresponding role.
+In other words, it starts a sharding region on a node with corresponding role.
-For example: alpha, betta, gamma.
+For example, we have following shards: alpha, betta, gamma.
 Each shard writes to/reads from its own shard region.

 Therefore, if we have the following set of shards: